 The Master of Divinity (M.Div.) degree at Memphis Theological Seminary is at minimum a threeyear program of study.
-A certain concentration in a field may be achieved by selecting a number of courses in that particular discipline.
 The M.Div. curriculum acquaints students with the theological disciplines and encourages communal exploration in the life of the church so that graduates will serve the church as leaders in greater faithfulness to God.